07manan/feature-flag/README.md

 ## Performance

-Stress-tested with a [custom Go benchmarking tool](benchmarking/README.md) across 4 scenarios — constant load, ramp-up, spike traffic, and 30-minute soak — hitting **2.57 million total requests** with **99.999% availability** across all runs.
+Stress-tested with a [custom Go benchmarking tool](benchmarking/README.md) across four scenarios — constant load, ramp-up, spike, and a 30-minute soak — for **2.57 million total requests** with **12 timeouts total** across all runs.

-> **Note:** All benchmarks were run on a single machine — the stress tester and Evaluation API running on bare metal, with PostgreSQL and Redis in Docker containers.
+> **Note:** All benchmarks ran on a single machine — the stress tester and Evaluation API on bare metal, with PostgreSQL and Redis in Docker, over loopback (no network hop, no TLS).
+Treat these as micro-benchmarks, not a production SLO.

 ### Constant Load — 1,000 RPS for 10 minutes